Stability and instability results of the Kirchhoff plate equation with delay terms on boundary or dynamical boundary controls: Stability results

-In this section, we will prove the strong stability of system \eqref{p5-seq1}-\eqref{p5-seq7}.
-The main result of this section is the following theorem. \begin{Thm} {\rm Under the hypothesis \eqref{p5-H}, the $C_0-$semigroup of contraction $\left(e^{t\AA}\right)_{t\geq 0}$ is strongly stable in $\HH$; i.e., for all $U_0\in \HH$, the solution of \eqref{p5-firstevo} satisfies } \end{Thm} According to Theorem \ref{App-Theorem-A.2}, to prove Theorem \ref{p5-strongthm2}, we need to prove that the operator $\AA$ has no pure imaginary eigenvalues and $\sigma(\AA)\cap i\R $ is countable.
+According to Arendt-Batty \cite{Arendt01}, to prove Theorem \ref{p5-strongthm20}, we need to prove that the operator $\AA$ has no pure imaginary eigenvalues and $\sigma(\AA)\cap i\R $ is countable.
 The proof of these results is not reduced to the analysis of the point spectrum of $\AA$ on the imaginary axis since its resolvent is not compact.
-Hence the proof of Theorem \ref{p5-strongthm2} has been divided into the following two Lemmas. \begin{lem} \end{lem} \begin{proof} From Proposition \ref{p5-amdissip}, we have $0\in \rho (\AA)$.
+Hence the proof of Theorem \ref{p5-strongthm20} has been divided into the following two Lemmas. \begin{lem} \end{lem} \begin{proof} From Proposition \ref{p5-amdissip0}, we have $0\in \rho (\AA)$.
 We still need to show the result for $\la \in \R^{*}$.
-For this aim, suppose that $\la\neq0$ and let $U=(u,v,\eta,\xi,z^1, z^2)^{\top}\in D(\AA)$ be such that Equivalently, we have the following system
+For this aim, suppose that $\la\neq0$ and let $U=(u,v,z^1, z^2)^{\top}\in D(\AA)$ be such that Equivalently, we have the following system

-From \eqref{p5-dissipative}, \eqref{p5-AU=ilaU} and \eqref{p5-H}, we get
+From \eqref{p5-dissip0}, \eqref{p5-AU=ilaU} and \eqref{p5-H}, we get

 Thus, we have